icesat2py/icepyx/README.rst

 Examples (Jupyter Notebooks)
 ----------------------------

-Listed below are example Jupyter notebooks
+Listed below are example Jupyter notebooks for working with ICESat-2 (IS2).

 `IS2_data_access <https://icepyx.readthedocs.io/en/latest/example_notebooks/IS2_data_access.html>`_